 Once you understand your customer you can accurately research the keywords they use to find information or products to fulfil their needs or desires.
 Without a strong foundation of ‘free’ traffic every month from Google, it becomes very expensive to acquire customers, killing your margins in the long run.
-The key to success in SEO is staying very niche and creating and more importantly promoting content for backlinks.
+The key to success in SEO is staying very niche and creating and more importantly promoting content for ecommerce backlinks.

 - DPA Ads on Facebook

 After you’ve established yourself in your niche in terms of SEO, it’s time to capitalise on the traffic.
 Most people will leave the site without buying, bring them back and get the conversion with dynamic products ads on Facebook.

 - Know what your customer wants.